-- (1) issue a letter of reprimand regarding any conduct which the Commission judges not to warrant formal action; - (2) assess and enforce civil penalties; - (3) order any person who violated a law or regulation to refrain from future violations or to make necessary corrections to the operation of games of chance; - (4) order any person who violated a law or regulation to restore to any person money or property wrongly taken; - (5) order a person, as a condition for a continued, reinstated or renewed license, to secure medical or other professional treatment necessary to discharge licensee functions properly; and - (6) revoke a license for violation of provisions of the license, regulations and this chapter. - e.
+(1) issue a letter of reprimand regarding any conduct which the Commission judges not to warrant formal action;

+(2) assess and enforce civil penalties;

+(3) order any person who violated a law or regulation to refrain from future violations or to make necessary corrections to the operation of games of chance;

+(4) order any person who violated a law or regulation to restore to any person money or property wrongly taken;

+(5) order a person, as a condition for a continued, reinstated or renewed license, to secure medical or other professional treatment necessary to discharge licensee functions properly; and e. f.
 The Commission, in addition to any other proceeding, may bring an action in Superior Court for an injunction to prohibit violations of this law or of Commission regulations.
-The court shall not suspend or revoke a license or a registration certificate issued by the Commission.
+The court shall not suspend or revoke a license, or a registration certificate issued by the Commission.